 Leading with social justice through a universal design lens, so that everyone is treated like a person, socializes people with differences in the community and sees people for their ability.
 Inclusivity is the goal that makes sense to that individual in the ways they want to be included, not by making people feel isolated because of their disability and conforming to what society considers normative.
 It allows people to change the world with their ability while educating the world about their disability.

 A person with a disability is not disabled unless their environment produces barriers that does not give them access and opportunity.

-Example: If I build a building with a second and third floor, and I do not add an elevator and stairs, an able-bodied person has become disabled to access and opportunity on the second and third floors.
+Example: If I build a building with a second and third floor, and I do not add an elevator and stairs, an able-bodied person has become disabled to access the opportunities on the second and third floors.

 "Progress toward equity is dependent first and foremost on the acknowledgment that ableism exists in schools."